RouterRoidz/WiiU-SWKBD-scripts/README.md

 Don't expect a ton of things here.
 I'll make them when I want to make them.

 # What you'll need
-You will need Python 2 or higher to use these scripts, however Python 3 or above is recommended.
+- Python 2 or higher, Python 3 or above is recommended.
 A copy of pyGecko is included in each folder.
+- Any way of homebrew access on your console
+- TCPGecko on your Wii U's SD Card

+# Usage Instructions
-Run with `python (script).py` (or just double click the script if you're on Windows).
+- Run with `python (script).py` (or just double click the script if you're on Windows).

-Make sure to change the IP address at the top of the script to that of your console's IP address.
+- Make sure to change the IP address at the top of the script to that of your console's IP address.

 # A few things to keep in mind
-- Using the latest version of TCPGecko will NOT work for system appliets (Friends List, Miiverse, etc...)
-- Mii Maker also will not work with the latest TCPGecko due to the nature of homebrew on Wii U.
+- If you want to use these scripts with Mii Maker, Friends List or Miiverse, you need to modify the browser files to run exploits made for FW 5.5.1, otherwise ignore this.
+[Guide](https://gbatemp.net/threads/5-5-2-browser-with-5-5-1-vulnerability-cfw-required.480468/)

-Keep in mind most of these scripts will be intented for EUR/PAL versions of games/applets.
-I don't have access to a USA/NTSC-U or JPN/NTSC-J console.
-However, if you somehow port these scripts to different regions, and you would like them uploaded, hit me up (Randm#5310 on Discord or create an Issue here) and I'll add them here!
+- Most of these scripts will be intented for EUR/PAL versions of games/applets.
+USA and Japanese versions will come later.